Y0Coss/docs-fork/pages/account_and_service_management/startup-program/02-sign-agreement/guide.en-gb.md

 If you cannot find the email, you can access the contract directly in your [OVHcloud Control Panel](/links/manager).

 Make sure to log in with the account you used to apply for the Startup Program.
-From the homepage, click on your name in the top right corner and then click on `My Offers and Services`{.action}.
+From the homepage, click on your name in the top right corner and then click on `My offers and services`{.action}.

 ![products and services](images/01-products-services.png){.thumbnail}